Understand Men: Why You Should Go Beyond Stereotypes to Make it Work

 9. They’re all individuals

-Every guy is different and with over three billion of them in the world, there’s obviously no one set of rules that will work for everyone.
+Every guy is different and with over three billion of them in the world, there’s no one set of rules that will work for everyone.
 The best way to understand men in general is to focus on the specific men in your life and see how they tick.